abdulmakuya/abdulmakuya/README.md

 - 👋 Hi, I’m @abdulmakuya
 - 👀 I’m interested in building Scalable, end-to-end Data Intensive Solutions
-- 🌱 I’m currently learning how I could use Tech to create a business
+- 🌱 I’m currently learning Creative Entepreneurship in my free time
-- 💞️ I’m looking to collaborate on in interesting projects (including but not limited to ML & DL)
+- 💞️ I’m looking to collaborate on interesting projects (including but not limited to ML & DL)
 - 📫 How to reach me a.makuya@gmail.com

 <!---